Living in Hard Times With Charles Bronson

 "Do you ever get scared when you do your work?"

 "I don't think about it."

-He also walks away from a very lucrative offer to be managed by Gandil, the owner of an oyster cannery that once had the greatest bareknuckle boxer in New Orleans until Chaney beat him.
-Chaney is offered a huge sum of money to fight for Gandil but Chaney wants nothing to do with the conniving self-important elitist that treats his blue collar fighters as if they were his personal toys.
+He also walks away from a very lucrative offer to be managed by Gandil, an oyster cannery owner who once had the greatest bare-knuckle boxer in New Orleans until Chaney beat him.
+Chaney is offered an enormous sum of money to fight for Gandil, but Chaney wants nothing to do with the conniving self-important elitist that treats his blue-collar fighters as if they were his toys.

-Ghandil eventually pays a huge sum of money to bring in a super fighter from Chicago to challenge Chaney....who refuses to fight.
+Gandil eventually pays a considerable sum of money to bring in a super fighter from Chicago to challenge Chaney who refuses to fight.
 He has earned his $5,000 and now wants to retire peacefully.
-His job is done and he wants to move on.
+His job ended, and he wants to move on.

 Class Struggles and Hard Times

-There is a class struggle undercurrent here as Chaney reflects the blue collar everyman in a struggle not only against hard economic times but also against the elitists that look down upon people like him and consider them objects.
+There is a class struggle undercurrent here as Chaney reflects the blue-collar everyman in a struggle against hard economic times.
+There's a struggle against the elitists that look down upon people like him and consider them objects.
 The last fight is also symbolic of taking a last stand against such people.

 After winning the bout, Speed does make a snide remark to Gandil.
-He says that no matter what “You still smell like fish” reminding of where his money and position in high society comes from.
-In essence, he is reminding him not to think he really is better than anyone else.
+He says that no matter what, "You still smell like fish," reminding him of where his money and position in high society comes from.
+In essence, he is telling him not to think he really is better than anyone else.

-HARD TIMES might seem like a rather straightforward action film.
-A closer look at it reveals a unique character study that has undercurrents of the working man’s struggles and how one can achieve during hard times.
-In a strange way, the silent Chaney acts as a symbol of success as long as you are willing to do what you have to do in order to survive.
+HARD TIMES might seem like a straightforward action potboiler.
+A closer look at it reveals a unique character study with undercurrents of the working man's struggles and how one can achieve during hard times.
+Strangely, the silent Chaney acts as a symbol of success as long as you are willing to do what you have to do to survive.